cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-lock.md

     > **Note:** As the default, Cloudberry Database acquires an `EXCLUSIVE` lock on tables for `DELETE`, `UPDATE`, and `SELECT FOR UPDATE` operations on heap tables.
 When the Global Deadlock Detector is enabled, the lock mode for the operations on heap tables is `ROW EXCLUSIVE`.

-NOWAIT
+**`NOWAIT`**

-:   Specifies that `LOCK TABLE` should not wait for any conflicting locks to be released: if the specified lock(s) cannot be acquired immediately without waiting, the transaction is cancelled.
+Specifies that `LOCK TABLE` should not wait for any conflicting locks to be released: if the specified lock(s) cannot be acquired immediately without waiting, the transaction is cancelled.

 COORDINATOR ONLY
 :   Specifies that when a `LOCK TABLE` command is issued, Cloudberry Database will lock tables on the coordinator only, rather than on the coordinator and all of the segments.
 This is particularly useful for metadata-only operations.